RemoteBoatX/vrgp-docs/moc-environment/README.md

 **NOTE:** To be able to run this with the web interface (i.e. `vrgp-doryphore`), you need to link to that project.
-This basically means locating the Doryphore directory, and doing (in Linux) `ln -s </absolute/path/to/doryphore>/dist
+This basically means locating the Doryphore directory, and doing in Linux `ln -s </absolute/path/to/doryphore>/dist
-<path/to/spinache>/apps/operator`.
+<path/to/spinache>/apps/operator` and in Windows `mklink /D <path/to/spinache>/apps/operator </absolute/path/to/doryphore>/dist`.
 This makes it so the Spinache based HAPI
 application will run the `index.html` file located in the Doryphore repository when running in the browser.